 Time: The king allows Nehemiah to take time off and dedicate all his time and energy to the construction project.
 We need time to make a difference.

 In the conclusion we saw that the book of Nehemiah ends with a disappointment.
-The temple has been rebuilt, the Word of God has been reestablished and the walls of the city and gate have been rehabilitated but still the glory of God does not come down and God will remain silent for 400 more years until Jesus appears on the pages of history to be the ultimate embodiment of the glory of God.
+The temple has been rebuilt, the Word of God has been reestablished and the walls of the city and gate have been rebuild but still the glory of God does not come down and God will remain silent for 400 more years until Jesus appears on the pages of history to be the ultimate embodiment of the glory of God.
 This glory is no longer in a building or a place but the glory is found in the person of Jesus.
 And when we receive Jesus as Lord and savior, that glory dwells in our hearts.

-All the etendace with choir sung the hymn before the final prayer which conclude the english service.
+All the etendace with choir sung the hymn before the final prayer, which conclude the english service.